BoxuanShi/LoopS/README.md

 - LoopS relies on the current notebook directory (`NotebookDirectory[]`) for certain operations.
   If your notebook has not been saved, `NotebookDirectory[]` will return `$Failed`, and some functions may not work as expected.
 Please **save your notebook before loading LoopS**.

+## Citation

+If you use LoopS in your research, please cite it as:
+Shi, Bo-Xuan.
+LoopS: A Mathematica package for Feynman amplitudes reduction.
+Zenodo, 2025.
+DOI: [10.5281/zenodo.17383900](https://doi.org/10.5281/zenodo.17383900)